 It is noted that construction processes, if not managed appropriately, could lead to contamination of groundwater via spills and leaks.
-Management measures outlined in Section 5 will mitigate the risk of impact to groundwater quality.
+Management measures outlined in Section 5 and Appendix E of the CEMP will mitigate the risk of impact to groundwater quality.
+Downer's Contamination Management Procedure DG-ZH-PR068 includes reference to sampling and laboratory analysis of groundwater as part of the DSI, mentioned above.